epinio/epinio/README.md

 If not specified the __current working directory__ will be used.
 Always ensure that the chosen directory contains a supported application.

-TODO: Add a link to supported buildpacks
+If you want to know what applications are supported in Epinio, read this page: [supported applications](/docs/supported-apps.md)

 ### Check that your application is working